dotnet/Open-XML-SDK/README.md

 Known Issues
 ==========
-- On Mono platforms that use the System.IO.Package (ie Xamarin), opening some documents will fail due to an [issue](https://github.com/dotnet/corefx/issues/24822) in System.IO.Packaging.
+- On Mono platforms that use the System.IO.Package NuGet package (ie Xamarin), opening some documents will fail due to an [issue](https://github.com/dotnet/corefx/issues/24822) in System.IO.Packaging.
 For now, you must manually set the environment variable as described at the [Mono description](http://www.mono-project.com/docs/faq/known-issues/urikind-relativeorabsolute/)
 - On .NET Core, zip packages do not have a way to stream data.
 Thus, the working set can explode in certain situations.
 This is a [known issue](https://github.com/dotnet/corefx/issues/24457)
 - On .NET Framework, an IsolatedStorageException may be thrown under certain circumstances, generally when manipulating a large document in an environment with an AppDomain that does not have enough evidence.